Betalen bij Tilburg University

 Direct debit payments

-The dates on which payment is collected can be found on the website.
-If you have insufficient funds in your account, the payment cannot be collected.
-This means that you have not fulfilled your obligation to pay.
+The dates on which payments are collected can be found on the website 'Payment method tuition or weighted fees' under the heading 'Payment method Dutch or SEPA bank account'.
+If you have insufficient funds in your account, a payment cannot be collected.
+This means that you have not fulfilled your payment obligation.

-You will have to transfer the due amount yourself, for which you can use the enclosed link in the AcceptEmail.
-The university can not execute again the direct debit (once it has been reversed).
+The university cannot execute the direct debit again once it has been reversed.
+Therefore, you will have to transfer the due amount yourself, for which you can use the enclosed link in the AcceptEmail

-If the student fails to make full payment of the tuition or weighted fees due before the deadline of this 1st AccepEmail reminder expires, the corresponding Tilburg University network account will be blocked.
+If you fail to transfer the outstanding tuition fees or weighted fees before the deadline mentioned in the reminder email, the corresponding Tilburg University account will be blocked.

 How to pay the tuition fees / weighted fees in the future

-If the student fails to make full payment of the tuition or weighted fees due before the deadline of this reminder expires, the Head of Student Administration will terminate the student’s registration as of the second month following on the reminder.
-All tuition or weighted fees owed will remain due through the month you are deregistered.
+If you fail to make full payment of the tuition fees or weighted fees due before the deadlines in the reminder emails, the Head of Student Administration will terminate your enrollment as of the second month following on the reminder.
+If you are deregistered, you still owe the outstanding tuition or weighted fees for the period you were enrolled.

 Consequently, payment by direct debit will no longer be possible for you.
 This regulation is stated in Article 7.2 of the Registration and Tuition Fee Regulations.

-You need to transfer the total tuition / weighted fees in full by personal remittance.
-Please use the financial details under “Personal Remittance” which you can find on this website.
-If you fall into arrears and fail to meet the payment deadline mentioned in the reminder, additional collection costs (incl.
-VAT) will be charged on top of the tuition or weighted fees owed.
-If you do not pay this total amount, all these additional costs will be added to your outstanding debt to Tilburg University and a debt collector will be engaged.
+You need to transfer the total tuition fees / weighted fees in full by personal remittance.
+Please use the financial details which you can find on the website 'Payment method tuition or weighted fees'.
+If you fall into arrears and fail to meet the payment deadline mentioned in the reminder, the claim will be handed over to the debt collection agency and additional costs (incl.
+VAT) will be added.

 Arrears due to exceptional circumstances

-If you realize that you will not be able to meet your scheduled payments on time due to exceptional circumstances, remember that in certain cases it may be possible to make special arrangements for payment.
+If you realize that you will not be able to meet your scheduled payments on time due to exceptional circumstances, payment arrangements might be made in certain cases.

-The university defines exceptional circumstances as unforeseen circumstances beyond your control, such as illness or family problems.
+The university defines exceptional circumstances as unforeseen circumstances beyond your control, such as illness or extraordinary family circumstances.
 Financial problems do not qualify as exceptional circumstances.
-If you want to study, you know in advance that you have to set aside funds for this purpose; it is a fact of life that education costs money.
-Besides a full time program you cannot work full time.
-Do not assume that if you start with insufficient funds, you will have the chance to earn enough money to pay for the rest during your studies; in practice, hardly anyone succeeds in doing so.
-Terminating your registration and earning enough money to fund your studies before you continue is your only realistic option under these circumstances.
+If you want to study, you know in advance that you must set aside funds for this purpose.
+Besides a full time program, you cannot work full time.
+Do not assume that if you start with insufficient funds, you will have the chance to earn enough money during your studies.
+Terminating your enrollment and earning enough money to fund your studies before you continue is your only realistic option under these circumstances.

-If the Dean of Students gives a positive advice, a payment arrangement will be agreed with you.
-You must sign a payment agreement for this.
-In all cases, the tuition or weighted fees for the academic year in question must be paid by July 1.
+If the Dean of Students gives a positive advice, a payment arrangement will be made with you.
+For this, you must sign a payment agreement.

 Consequences of arrears

-Once your registration has been terminated due to payment arrears, you can only renew your registration once you have paid the installments you owe, in addition to the rest of the tuition or weighted fees for the current academic year.
-In subsequent academic years, you will no longer be able to pay in installments, but you will have to pay your fees in a single payment.
-See Article 7.2 in the ''Registration and Tuition fees regulations''
+Once your enrollment has been terminated due to payment arrears, you can only renew your enrollment once you have paid the installments you owe, in addition to the rest of the tuition fees or weighted fees for the current academic year.

-Once registration has been terminated, it is NO LONGER possible to make special arrangements for payment.
+Once registration has been terminated, it is NO LONGER possible to make payment arrangements.